baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 ```
 {: .fs-2 }

+To tentatively switch off your firewall, use `> /etc/init.d/iptables stop`
+{: .fs-2 }

 ### 7. Scheduling your job
 If you would like to execute something at a certain time, you can use the `at` command; if you would like to executing something every certain time period, you can use `crontab`.